Legal Advice Process

 3. Enter your aims and concerns for the contract review, giving as much information as possible.
 Our lawyer will call you or send you a message on the platform ahead of issuing a quote in order to clarify your requirements, but it helps us if we can get as clear a picture as possible ahead of this.

 4. That's it!
 We'll be in touch within a couple of hours to confirm that your contract has been received and referred to one of our specialist lawyers (LawBriefs) who will be in touch shortly after that to send you a fixed fee quote according to the length of the document and the turnaround time you require.

-5. If you are working on a Lawbite template within the document editing page, you can skip the first two steps by clicking on the orange "Check my Contract" button and following the on screen instructions to submit your document for review.
+5. If you are working on a Lawbite template within the document editing page, you can skip the first two steps by clicking on the orange "Request Lawyer Review" button and following the on screen instructions to submit your document for review.

 How can I get a legal health check for my company?